 The ArcGIS Notebook Server site will restart.

-When configuring ArcGIS Notebook Server in an environment without internet access, you must configure the jsapiCDN system property to render layers using the map widget in a notebook.
+When configuring ArcGIS Notebook Server in an environment without internet access, you must download the in your disconnected environment and configure the jsapiCDN system property in ArcGIS Notebook Server to render layers using the map widget in a notebook.

 Follow the steps below to configure the jsapiCDN system property.

 Ensure that there are no active notebooks in use before making this change, as updating the notebook server's system properties will terminate all active notebook containers.